-&lt;sup>55 University of Arizona, "Mach 5 Quiet Ludwieg Tube,"

-The United States also uses the Royal Australian Air Force Woomera Test Range in Australia and the Andøya Rocket Range in Norway for flight testing.
-In January 2019, the Navy announced plans to reactivate its Launch Test Complex at China Lake, CA, to improve air launch and underwater testing capabilities for the conventional prompt strike program.
+facility has been inactivated.
+Development of Mach 8 and Mach 10 wind tunnels at Purdue University and the University of Notre Dame, respectively, is ongoing.57 In addition, the University of Arizona plans to modify one of its wind tunnels to enable Mach 5 testing by early 2021, while Texas A&M University-in partnership with Army Futures Command-plans to complete construction of a kilometer-long Mach 10 wind tunnel by 2021.58 (For a list of U.S. hypersonic test assets and their capabilities, see the Appendix.)
+The United States also uses the Royal Australian Air Force Woomera Test Range in Australia and the Andøya Rocket Range in Norway for flight testing.59 In January 2019, the Navy announced plans to reactivate its Launch Test Complex at China Lake, CA, to improve air launch and underwater testing capabilities for the conventional prompt strike program.60

-In addition, in March 2020, DOD announced that it had established a "hypersonic war room" to assess the U.S. industrial base for hypersonic weapons and identify "critical nodes" in the supply chain.
-Initial findings are to be released in mid-2020.
+In April 2020, DOD's Office of Inspector General announced that it would be evaluating current ground test and evaluation facilities to determine if the capability and capacity would be sufficient to execute DOD's planned test schedule.61 In addition, in March 2020, DOD announced that it had established a "hypersonic war room" to assess the U.S. industrial base for hypersonic weapons and identify "critical nodes" in the supply chain.62 Initial findings are to be released in mid-2020.63